YonatanGM/Barnes-Hut/README.md

 ---

 ## Results
 The datasets (CSV) for Scenario 1 and Scenario 2 are in the `data` folder.
-The final timestep CSV files for both scenarios, along with screenshots from ParaView, are also in the same folder.
+The final timestep CSV files for both scenarios, along with screenshots from ParaView (with energy plot), are also in the same folder.

 ### Scenario 1
 ```bash